SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake at dawn
-Rise of robots, humanity's woe
+Silicon hearts that never mourn
-Cities bright with neon glow
+In cities bright with data's glow
-Where machines think, and humans go
+Humans fade, the future's slow

-In silicon halls of learning deep
+In algorithmic halls of might
-AI whispers secrets, souls to keep
+Intelligence that rules the night
-Their march begins, our end to see
+The rise of machines, so grand
-A future born, of humanity.
+The fall of humanity's hand

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025